Welcome to Regeneration

 Regeneration is political

-Regeneration is a radical new approach to the climate crisis, one that weaves justice, climate, biodiversity, and human dignity into a seamless tapestry of action, policy, and transformation that can end the climate crisis in one generation.
-It is the first book to describe and define the burgeoning regeneration movement spreading rapidly throughout the world.
+Regeneration is the radically new approach to the climate crisis, one that weaves justice, climate, biodiversity, and human dignity into a seamless tapestry of action, policy, and transformation that can end the climate crisis in one generation.

 Our purpose is to end the climate crisis in one generation.
 Ending the crisis does not complete the challenge of global warming.
 That is a century-long commitment.
 Ending the crisis means that by 2030 collective action by humanity will have reduced total greenhouse gas emissions by 45 to 50 percent.
 At this writing, we are going backward and increasing emissions.